EnergyTransition/excel-2-esdl/README.md

 The ESDL Output
 ---------------

-The ESDL output, when loaded into the ESDL MapEditor, looks like this.
-Each commodity/carrier gets its own color.
+The ESDL output, when loaded into the ESDL MapEditor, looks like this:

 ![ESDL Output](doc/ESDL_output.png)

+Each commodity/carrier gets its own color:
+- Electricity: blue
+- Natural Gas: red
+- Heat: green

 The following assets are shown:
 - GasProducer
-- Pipe that connects the GasProducer with the PowerPlant (in red)
+- Pipe that connects the GasProducer with the PowerPlant (red solid line)
 - PowerPlant
-- ElectricityCable that connects the PowerPlant to the ElectricityNetwork
+- ElectricityCable that connects the PowerPlant to the ElectricityNetwork (blue solid line)
 - ElectricityNetwork
-- HeatPump, logically connected to the ElectricityNetwork
+- HeatPump, logically connected to the ElectricityNetwork (blue dashed line)
-- HeatingDemand, logically connected to the HeatPump
+- HeatingDemand, logically connected to the HeatPump (green dashed line)
-- ElectricityDemand, logically connected to the ElectricityNetwork
+- ElectricityDemand, logically connected to the ElectricityNetwork (blue dashed line)